ericsonga/APCSAReview/_sources/ArrayBasics/abasics.rst

 Initializing Array Values
 ============================

 You can also initialize (set) the values in the array when you create it.
-In this case you don't need to specify the size of the array, it will be determined from the number of values you specify.
+In this case you don't need to specify the size of the array, it will be determined from the number of values that you specify.

 .. code-block:: java